-Tokyo CPI in Japan averaged 86.11 points from 1970 until 2021, reaching an all time high of 102.50 points in October of 1998 and a record low of 30.80 points in January of 1970.
+Tokyo CPI in Japan averaged 86.25 points from 1970 until 2022, reaching an all time high of 102.50 points in October of 1998 and a record low of 30.80 points in January of 1970.
 This page provides - Japan Tokyo CPI- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Tokyo CPI - values, historical data and charts - was last updated on December of 2021.
+Japan Tokyo CPI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Tokyo CPI in Japan is expected to be -0.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.